 In cases like these…

-What you’ll usually find is that it may be “possible” to qualify for a traditional term or whole life insurance policy with those who have received a “living transplant” from a live donor possibly being able to qualify for a Table D-H rate while those receiving their kidney from a cadaver only being able to qualify for a Table D-J (or possibly denied).
+What you’ll usually find is that it may be “possible” to qualify for a traditional term or whole life insurance policy with those who have received a “living transplant” from a live donor possibly being able to qualify for a Table D-H rate while those receiving their kidney from a cadaver only being able to qualify for a Table D-J (or perhaps denied).

 Table rates…

-Are life insurance rates that are typically reserved for “higher risk” applicants and range from Table A, which would be considered the “best” or least expensive table rate, all the way to Table J which would be considered the “worst” or most expensive table rate.
+Are life insurance rates that are typically reserved for “higher risk” applicants and range from Table A, which would be considered the “best” or least expensive table rate, all the way to Table J, which would be regarded as the “worst” or most expensive table rate.

 Category #3.